-Now for the details and honorable mentions.
+So what is the “best” shaving soap?
+To be sure, there are many excellent shave soaps, mostly from artisans making products in small batches with quality ingredients.
+Here is a top 10 (in alphabetical order), plus honorable mentions.
 Links may go a product choice page where you can select where to find the product: the brand’s website and alternate sources (Amazon [localized to the reader’s country when possible], West Coast Shaving, and Phoenix Artisan Accoutrements links are affiliate).

 Ariana & Evans (A&E) Like Barrister & Mann, Catie’s Bubbles, and some others, A&E is very “fragrance-oriented.”
 But beyond fragrance they also have an excellent tallow, lanolin, and goat milk shaving soap base.
 A&E shave soaps are often praised for not only their voluminous and “slick” lather but also the post-shave moisturization as well.

 Barrister And Mann is an artisan with a reputation for product scents: their “Reserve” and “Excelsior” lines of shave soaps perform very well, even in “hard” water.
 They have even experimented with unusual ingredients like synthetic menthol.